tern-tools/tern/docs/adding-to-command-library.md

+# Adding a Listing to the Command Library
 There is no special magic that Tern uses to get all the information about packages installed in a Docker image.
 It just invokes shell scripts within or outside a [chroot](https://wiki.archlinux.org/index.php/change_root)